SergeCaron/DoHashes/ReadMe.md

 Press enter to continue ...:
 ````

-The hash value of the catalog cannot be recursively shown here.
+The hash value of the catalog cannot be shown here: by definition, this would change the hash of this ReadMe.
 You can find it *[here](https://github.com/SergeCaron/DoHashes/blob/d5b1ef777fb55d4486e8000f4b4cfd9ec8200a78/Resources/KnownSignature.txt)*.

 The same goes for the hash values of the files which you can find *[here](https://github.com/SergeCaron/DoHashes/blob/b1f5c8df57e40f5f2724a53be4a5f319f5faad8f/Resources/Hashes.txt)*.